 The amount of the award will be determined by a selections committee, but typically will include full tuition, and an allowance for room, board and books.
-Additionally, each scholar will receive an all-expenses paid trip to Washington, D.C., a five week study abroad to China and annual leadership retreats throughout Kentucky.
+Additionally, each scholar will receive an all-expenses paid trip to Washington, D.C., an extended study abroad to China and annual leadership retreats throughout Kentucky.
 In addition, each Scholar may apply for funding to support individual travel and internship plans.

 On-campus interviews last two days and are typically held the last week of February.

 Note: Applicants must at least minor in political science.